 Permitting & Environmental Review Development

 Federal permitting and environmental review requirements can serve as barriers to implementing large-scale nature-based solutions.
 The IRA provides significant funding for several agencies to improve their processes.
 The Council on Environmental Quality, Department of the Interior, Department of Energy, Environmental Protection Agency, Federal Highway Administration, Federal Energy Regulatory Commission, and NOAA all received funds.
-DOI received the largest pot of money at $150 million, followed closely by DOE and DOI with $115 million and $100 million respectively.
+DOI received the largest pot of money at $150 million, followed closely by DOE and FERC with $115 million and $100 million respectively.
 While there are slight variations in how each agency can use these funds, the money can generally be used for training personnel, improving public engagement, providing technical assistance, developing tools to facilitate environmental review, and purchasing new equipment.

 The Federal Permitting Improvement Steering Council Environmental Review Improvement Fund received $350 million that will be available from 2023 to 2031.
 At about $44 million per year, this funding is a significant jump from the $10.65 million the Steering Council requested to cover its work in 2022.
 The IRA does not have any requirements for how this funding must be used, so it will be important to keep an eye on how this increase in funding affects current federal practices.